 The guide summarizes the key issues regarding family leave, the law regarding which was renewed on August 1, 2022.
 It tells you what you should consider before the employee's family leave, during it, and when the employee returns to work from the leave.

-If your employee’s illness or disability prevents them from working, you can make adjustments at the workplace.
+If the illness or disability of a new or current employee prevents them from working, you can make adjustments at the workplace.
 Adjustments refer to changes at work in which your employee’s job description is modified to better correspond to and support their expertise and work ability.

 Agree with your employee on the necessary job changes and adjustments.
 You should also make a written agreement on them.
 In addition, agree when the situation will be re-evaluated together with the employee and occupational health care provider.